 - Sea Goddess Coronation18 young women from the Midcoast area compete for scholarship money, prizes and the chance to be crowned ‘The Maine Sea Goddess.’
 The Sea Goddess represents the lobster industry and Rockland for the next year.

 - The Maine Lobster Festival Seafood Cooking Contest for amateur cooks.

 - Concerts: This year’s main concert event is the group .38 Special.

 - 10K, 5K, 1 mile road races

 It’s not just Mainers who get excited by this event.
-National magazines and major metropolitan newspapers cover the festivities as do several national television programs.
+National magazines and major metropolitan newspapers cover the festivities as do several national television programs best home cleaning service.
 The American Bus Association has named the Lobster Festival one of the “Top 100 Events in North America” while Events Business News ranked it one of the “Top 250 Events in the United States.”

 So, the Lobster Festival?
 It’s a big deal.
 It’s also a unique way to explore Northern New England while eating some fresh seafood.
 The Maine Lobster Festival is all about the good times, the great food and helping a local community.
 That’s real New England spirit.

 Looking for more information like this?
 Check out other blog posts on this topic by clicking on the buttons below: